-There are several sources of fellowship funds for graduate students.
+There are several sources of fellowship funds for graduate students, the most common of which are described below, after the tax implications.
 Because the award amounts, criteria, and procedures are subject to change, you should use the following information as a guide only and check the relevant websites or offices for more details.